front-commerce/developers.front-commerce.com/source/docs/advanced/payments/affirm.md

 ---
 id: affirm
 title: Affirm integration
-description: This guide explain how Front-Commerce allows to use Affirm in a headless commerce project.
+description: This guide explains how Front-Commerce allows using Affirm in a headless commerce project.
 ---

 There is only one way to accept payments with [Affirm](https://www.affirm.com/) in your Front-Commerce application for now.